AndPuQing/Papilot/README.md

 ## Notes

-The inference speed of the current inference service is relatively slow, so there is a `LOCK_MAX_TOKENS` environment variable in `setup.sh` to lock the maximum length to improve the inference speed.
+The inference speed of the current inference service is relatively slow, so there is a `TOKEN_LENGTH` environment variable in `setup.sh` to lock the maximum length to improve the inference speed.
 If you want to experience more powerful completion, you can increase the value of this variable.

 ## Acknowledge